aleksei-berezkin/typique/README.md

 - `typeof` together with string interpolation lets you compose string literal types from runtime constants and other types.
 - Nesting works the same way you’re used to from CSS preprocessors.
 - Any selector supported by CSS can be used.
+- The plugin scans your TypeScript project and emits CSS file(s).
+- On edits, only the changed files are re-scanned.

 </details>